Urbanketl/Teawallet/replit.md

 # UrbanKetl - Smart Tea Subscription & RFID System

 ## Overview
-UrbanKetl is a comprehensive digital tea dispensing system that combines RFID card technology with a modern web application for seamless tea purchasing.
-The system enables users to manage digital wallets, use RFID cards for contactless tea dispensing, and provides administrative tools for business management.
+UrbanKetl is a comprehensive B2B corporate tea dispensing system that combines RFID card technology with a modern web application for business unit management.
+Each user account represents a business unit administrator who manages multiple tea machines, issues generic RFID cards to employees, and monitors all dispensing activity charged to their corporate wallet.

 ## System Architecture